 Much of the Ozark Trail has already been adopted.
 However, a list of the remaining adoptions can be viewed on our Trail Adoptions page.
 You can identify segments of trail which are available, either by working with the present volunteer/volunteers or working individually.
 Once you have decided upon a section of trail, fill out an Interest Form, and the OT Adopt-A-Trail Coordinator will contact you to formalize the Volunteer Agreement.

 Generally, the only tools you will need are loppers (long-handled garden pruners will be sufficient), a bow saw, and a pair of good gloves.
-If specialized tools are needed, they can be obtained from the land steward, which will generally be the U.S. Forest Service.
+If specialized trail tools, weed eaters or hedge trimmers are needed, they can be obtained by contacting the Ozark Trail Association office.
 The Adopt-A-Trail Coordinator will work with you to insure that you have adequate tools.

 It is expected that you will conduct maintenance three times each year.
 It is very important that one of these outings be done in the late spring to clear the trail of encroaching vegetation.
 You will probably want to visit again in early fall to do light maintenance and then again in mid-winter for your more strenuous work.